What is a UCC Filing, and Do I Need One?

 What is the UCC?

-States adopted the UCC on an individual basis, so although the basic framework is the same across the country, some aspects are managed differently depending on your state.
+States adopted the UCC on an individual basis, so although the basic framework is the same across the country, some aspects are managed differently depending on the state.

-A UCC filing or lien is a legal form that creditors or lenders file with the secretary of state in a business’s home state.
+A UCC filing or UCC lien is a legal form that creditors or lenders file with the Secretary of State in a business’s home state.
 It’s typically done when the business secures a loan or line of credit.

 For the creditor, UCC-1 filings create a public record that it has a security interest in the business or personal property of a borrower.
-It essentially tells all other lenders and creditors that the secured party involved in the filing (lien relationship) gets first dibs on certain assets if the business defaults on a loan or files bankruptcy.
+It essentially tells all other lenders and creditors that the secured party involved in the UCC-1 lien gets first dibs on certain assets if the business defaults on a loan or files for bankruptcy.

 For the business owner, UCC-1 financing statements are more of a means to an end.
 They give the lender more confidence, so the business can qualify for funding.